How could the Ukraine crisis affect the Middle East? | DW | 16.02.2022

 NATO Secretary General Jens Stoltenberg said that so far, the alliance had not seen a de-escalation on the ground.
 On the contrary, Russia appeared to be continuing its military build-up.

-Here's an overview of how a potential war could affect vital food supplies, global engergy routes and regional stability.
+Here's an overview of how a potential war could affect vital food supplies, global energy routes and regional stability.

+The war-torn country is among the first that would be directly affected by an open conflict between Russia and Ukraine.

 For Libya, the tensions between Russia and Ukraine come at a period of extreme internal instability.